 Heart disease is the leading cause of death in Ashtabula County.
 The gold standard for diagnosing heart disease is a diagnostic cardiac catheterization.

 What is Cardiac Catheterization?

 Cardiac catheterization is a non-surgical outpatient imaging procedure that gathers information about cardiac muscle function and blockages.
-This information helps physicians determine your best option for effective treatment.
+It allows physicians to diagnose arterial sclerosis (thickening of the arteries) and heart abnormalities, as well as ventricle and valve issues.
+In addition, physicians can also perform peripheral angiography, which looks for coronary artery disease in other parts of the body such as the arms, legs and abdomen.
+This information helps physicians determine the best option for effective treatment.

 - Confirm the presence of heart disease